anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 : mutual Transport Layer Security.

 PER:
-: Pledge Enroll-Request is a signature wrapped CSR, signed by the pledge that requests enrollment to a domain.
+: Pledge Enroll-Request is a signature-wrapped CSR, signed by the pledge that requests enrollment to a domain via the Registrar-Agent.

 POI:
 : Proof-of-Identity, as defined in {{RFC5272}}.